-The main lodge features a grill, serving breakfast, lunch and dinner.
-There’s a seasonal cafe and a gift shop.
+The main lodge features a grill that serves breakfast, lunch and dinner and a seasonal cafe and gift shop.

 Even if you aren’t able to book a room here, it’s a great place to recuperate with a meal or snack before continuing your outdoor activities!

-Because parking is limited and lots are usually full by midday, the National Park Services suggest Springdale, Utah as a convenient place to stay.
+Because parking is limited and lots can be full by mid-morning, the National Park Service suggests Springdale, Utah as a convenient place to stay.

 Major hotel sites list around 30 hotels in that town alone, and that doesn’t include other options such as B&Bs, private rooms, cabins and glamping.